-Just as you're starting to feel a little more hopeful about the pandemic, thanks to the approval and rollout of three vaccines, there's a new boogeyman in town.
+Just as you're starting to feel a little more hopeful about the pandemic, thanks to the widespread rollout of three vaccines, there's a new boogeyman in town.
 We're talking about the variants of the novel coronavirus.

 According to the Centers for Disease Control and Prevention (CDC), there are multiple novel coronavirus variants circulating the world.
 Some are more concerning than others, though, because they may be more contagious.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.

 "The thing about variants is that they're really to be expected.
 All viruses change," Patricia Couto, MD, an infectious disease physician with Orlando Health, tells LIVESTRONG.com.

 As they replicate in the body, the virus makes more "virus babies," she says, which can cause replication mistakes in its genetic material.
 Often, this doesn't go anywhere, but sometimes these changes make the virus more easily transmissible from person to person.

 In the coronavirus, there may be a small change in one of its spike proteins (the little hooks it has around its surface), allowing it to better latch onto the proteins or receptors of the person to infect them, Dr. Couto explains.

 While the CDC notes that research is underway to examine if these variants are more deadly or cause more severe illness, they could still cause more death if they're able to infect more people, Dr. Couto says.

 So, Will the COVID-19 Vaccine Work Against the Variants?

 In short, however, the vaccine provides at least some protection against all of the known variants, so you shouldn't skip it.
 Here's a deeper look:

 The Alpha Variant

 The CDC says there's no evidence that this variant will affect how well the vaccine works.
-In fact, data suggests the vaccine from Pfizer will be effective against the N501Y mutation, reports the AP.
-And a January 2021 preprint study on bioRxiv found that this is indeed the case for the Alpha variant.
+In fact, data suggests the vaccine from Pfizer is 93.7 percent effective against the Alpha variant, according to August 2021 research in The New England Journal of Medicine.